Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 28 | Iron (in mg) | Essential for the creation of red blood cells.
 29 | Magnesium (in mg) | Important for many processes in the body including regulation of muscle and nerve function, blood sugar levels, and blood pressure and making protein, bone, and DNA.
 30 | Manganese (in mg) | Involved in the formation of bones, blood clotting factors, and enzymes that play a role in fat and carbohydrate metabolism, calcium absorption, and blood sugar regulation.
-31 | Phosporus (in mg) | Helps with the formation of bones and teeth and is necessary for the body to make protein for the growth, maintenance, and repair of cells and tissues.
+31 | Phosphorus (in mg) | Helps with the formation of bones and teeth and is necessary for the body to make protein for the growth, maintenance, and repair of cells and tissues.
 32 | Potassium (in mg) | Helps regulate fluid balance, muscle contractions, and nerve signals.
 33 | Selenium (in mg) | Important for reproduction, thyroid gland function, DNA production, and protecting the body from damage caused by free radicals and from infection.
 34 | Zinc (in mg) | Necessary for the immune system to properly function and plays a role in cell division, cell growth, wound healing, and the breakdown of carbohydrates.